 Who says this?

-The use of more than one morpheme to express the comparative or superlative is widespread across varieties of English around the world, and is attested in other languages as well (Wolfram and Schilling-Estes 1998:337; Bauer 2007; Wlodarczyk 2007; Szmrecsanyi and Kortmann 2009).
+The presence of more than one comparative or superlative marker is widespread across varieties of English around the world, and it is attested in other languages as well (Wolfram and Schilling-Estes 1998:337; Bauer 2007; Wlodarczyk 2007; Szmrecsanyi and Kortmann 2009).
 According to Wlodarczyk (2007), it is associated with Appalachian English and African American Vernacular English (see also Montgomery 2008:267), though it may be found in other North American dialects as well, such as Newfoundland English (Clarke 2004:314).

 Historically speaking, this construction is attested as far back as Old English (González-Días 2007).
 As noted by Corver (2005), there are a number of examples from Shakespeare of double comparatives and superlatives, two of which are shown below: